-In the last decade there has been a tremendous increase in fines that have been imposed on corporations.
-Yet scholars, policy makers and lawyer have voiced concerns that corporate fines are not sufficiently effective in deterring wrongdoing.
-Some argue that sanctions should be imposed on top executives in order to be effective.
-This Article has suggested a different angle that may lead to more effective deterrence: confronting the underreporting of expected fines in companies’ financial reports.
+In the last decade there has been a considerable increase in the amount and number of fines that have been imposed on corporations.
+Yet scholars, policy makers, and lawyers have voiced concerns that corporate fines are not sufficiently effective in deterring wrongdoing, with some arguing that sanctions should be imposed on top executives in order to be effective.
+This Article has suggested a different approach that may lead to more effective deterrence: addressing the underreporting of expected fines in companies’ financial reports.

-The Article underscores the strategic consideration that leads to underreporting and provides an empirical analysis based on hand-picked data that unveils systematic underreporting of fines in the time-window between an investigation goes public and the imposition of a fine years later.
+The Article underscores the strategic consideration that leads to underreporting and provides an empirical analysis based on carefully selected data that reveals systematic underreporting of fines in the time window between when an investigation goes public and the imposition of a fine years later.

-The Article highlights how systematic underreporting can diminish deterrence by allowing management to manipulate earnings and conceal the impact of fines on their personal compensation.
-Additionally, it weakens the celerity (speed) of punishment, which behavioral economic literature has identified as a crucial aspect of deterrence.
+The Article highlights how systematic underreporting can reduce deterrence by allowing management to manipulate earnings and conceal the impact of fines on their personal compensation.
+Additionally, it weakens the celerity of punishment, which behavioral economic literature has identified as a crucial aspect of deterrence.

-The Article suggests policy recommendations on two levels in order to confront the strategic underreporting of fines.
-First, it suggests mandating a separate disclosure for the expected fine so it would not be bundled up with the estimations of all other contingencies; Hence, would increase the ability to monitor the disclosure of fine contingencies.
-The second is altering the decision mechanism regarding the disclosure of the expected fine.
+The Article suggests policy recommendations on two levels in order to deal with the strategic underreporting of fines.
+First, it suggests mandating a separate disclosure for the expected fine so it will not be aggregated with the estimations of all other legal contingencies.
+This will enhance the markets and regulators’ ability to monitor the disclosure of fine contingencies.
+The second is altering the internal decision-making mechanism regarding the disclosure of the expected fine.
 Given the strategic considerations for underreporting, the disclosure should be determined by an outside monitor.
-These mechanisms are expected to decrease underreporting of fines and thus not only improve pricing efficiency but increase deterrence and thus decrease corporate wrongdoing.
+These mechanisms are expected to decrease underreporting of fines and thereby not only improve pricing efficiency but also increase deterrence, thus reducing corporate wrongdoing.